 At the end of the Civil War, only 100 people lived in Birmingham, Alabama.
 Over the next decade, tens of thousands moved to Birmingham for the burgeoning iron and steel industries, culminating in a city population of 200,000 in 1878 and earning it the nickname “the Magic City.”

 But Birmingham was still a city in the postwar South, and its industrial boom was not felt equally by its residents.
 Even after the Supreme Court codified racial segregation as unconstitutional in 1954, many of Birmingham’s white residents continued to institutionalize the practice through social norms.
-In 1963, Birmingham became one of the central cities in the Civil Rights Movement as the city’s racial divisions became the backdrop for sit-ins, marches, and clashes with segregationist leadership.
+In 1963, Birmingham became one of the central cities in the Civil Rights Movement (link updated 4/14/23) as the city’s racial divisions became the backdrop for sit-ins, marches, and clashes with segregationist leadership.

 Although Birmingham still faces challenges, the city has become more inclusive—which we define as the ability for all residents, especially historically excluded populations, to benefit from and contribute to economic prosperity—over the past few decades.
 According to our updated metrics of inclusion for 274 US cities, Birmingham was the 128th most inclusive, ranking 68th on racial inclusion and 210th on economic inclusion.
 Birmingham’s journey from segregated Southern city to the top quartile for racial inclusion offers a compelling story for how other cities might track and measure inclusion and how Birmingham can draw upon these metrics to continue improving its economic inclusion.

 Birmingham has improved its racial homeownership and poverty gaps